 Pomegranates have amazing anti-cancer, anti-inflammatory, and antioxidant properties.
 In fact, they help keep the body healthy and fight off disease.
 They also provide the same estrogens that the female ovaries produce – estradiol, estrone, and estriol.
 Adding pomegranates to your diet may reduce mood swings while helping your body combat breast cancer and heart disease.

 Adding turmeric to your meals will do more than just spice things up.
 In fact, extensive research shows that turmeric naturally reduces inflammation, pain, and swelling in the body.
 It also helps to balance your hormones and keep your immune system in tip-top shape!

 8. Organic Apples

 Apples contain a flavonoid known as quercetin, which works as a natural antioxidant and antihistamine in the body.
 Researchers have found that quercetin increases endurance and boosts aerobic capacity, making apples a great addition to a weight-management diet.

-You might love it or hate it, but broccoli contains high amounts of phytochemicals called indoles, which play a large role in estrogen metabolism.
+Love it or hate it, broccoli contains high amounts of phytochemicals called indoles, which play a large role in estrogen metabolism.
 Indoles work to convert estrogen into a safer form for the body to metabolize, which reduces the risk of estrogen-linked cancer, including breast cancer and prostate cancer.

 10. Chia Seeds